adamsilver/fdpb/03-book-a-flight.md

 ![Date picker](./images/03/date-picker.png)

+It works by injecting a toggle button beside the text input.
+When pressed, it will reveal a calendar from which the user can navigate and select a date.
+When a date is selected, it will populate the text box accordingly.

 #### Feature Detection

-Importantly, we only want to give unsupported browsers our custom date picker.
-To do this, we can check for support using feature detection.
-If we didn't check for support, before enhancing the interface, then users may get two date pickers: the native one and our own.
+We only want to give unsupported browsers our custom date picker.
+If we initialised our custom date picker for supporting browsers too, those browsers will get two date pickers: the native one and our own.

+We can check for support before enhancing the interface using a little feature detection script.

 ```JS
 function dateInputSupported() {